Top 10 Source Code Versioning and Management tools

 2015.
 Code management service Bitbucket opens to third-party extensions

-Bitbucket, Atlassian’s GitHub-like code management service, is getting a major update this week that now allows third-party tools to integrate their applications right into the service.
-Atlassian claims that this new Connect for Bitbucket feature will help developers get all the information they need to ship their code in one place without having to constantly switch between tools that aren’t integrated with each other.
-The company argues that there is no other product in the market that allows this kind of integration right into the product’s user interface.
-Some of the launch partners for this feature include code analytics services like StiltSoft and bitHound, cloud IDEs like Codeanywhere and Codio, and Sourcegraph‘s code search tool.
-In total, there are currently about a dozen plug-ins available.
+Bitbucket, Atlassian's code management service similar to GitHub, is receiving a significant update this week.
+The new feature, called Connect for Bitbucket, allows third-party tools to seamlessly integrate their applications directly into the Bitbucket service.
+Atlassian emphasizes that this integration empowers developers to access all the necessary information for code deployment in a single location, eliminating the need for constant switching between disjointed tools.
+According to the company, no other product on the market offers this level of integration within the product's user interface.
+The launch partners for this feature encompass a range of services, including code analytics platforms such as StiltSoft and bitHound, cloud IDEs like Codeanywhere and Codio, and Sourcegraph's code search tool.
+Currently, there are approximately a dozen available plug-ins, providing users with expanded capabilities and a more streamlined workflow within Bitbucket.

 2015.
 Google discontinues Google Code